bridgewire/hodor_picontroller/hardware_discrete/BOM.md

 | PCB2 | 1 | Sparkfun MOSFET Power Control Kit |
 | RLY1 | 1 | Sparkfun Beefcake Relay Control Kit (ver 2.0) (Sparkfun part number KIT-13815) |
 | BTN1 | 1 | Large button w/LED (Adafruit Product #1185 or #1190, Sparkfun #COM-09181, or equivalent) |

+## Recommended Extra Materials for testing

+1 - digital multimeter
+1 - discrete LED
+1 - breadboard
+1 - resistor (recommend 220-1000 ohms)
+1 - (optional) bench power supply capable of producing 5V and 12V

+The breadboard, LED and resistor are recommended for testing units as they are assembled.
+The bench power supply is recommended since the Meanwell RD-35A does not implement short-circuit protection, which can cause problems if power lines accidentally contact during assembly and test.